EasyPost/easy-ui/documentation/decisions/008_support_theming.md

 ### A note on inline styles

-Inline styles are generally considered bad practice, for good reasons.
-Inline styles can be brittle, can lead to performance issues and require `unsafe-inline` CSP rules.
+Inline styles are generally considered bad practice.
+They can be brittle, can lead to performance issues and are open to certain kinds of attacks.
 However, they are [the recommended approach](https://github.com/reactwg/react-18/discussions/110#:~:text=Our%20preferred%20solution%20is%20to%20use%20%3Clink%20rel%3D%22stylesheet%22%3E%20for%20statically%20extracted%20styles%20and%20plain%20inline%20styles%20for%20dynamic%20values.%20E.g.%20%3Cdiv%20style%3D%7B%7B...%7D%7D%3E) for dynamic styles in React, so as of now, they are used for styling dynamic properties in Easy UI.